White-Rare-Bit/PowerShell-Enum-Script/README.md

 # PowerShell-Enum-Script
-An practice enumeration script checking for basic information taken from the Windows Registry and using Windows APIs.
+A practice enumeration script checking for basic information taken from the Windows Registry and using Windows APIs.

 It retrieves from the host:
 - The hostname